tinymovr/Tinymovr/docs/index.rst

 ..
-Tinymovr API documentation master file, created by sphinx-quickstart on Wed Jul 15 14:48:40 2020.
+Tinymovr documentation master file, created by sphinx-quickstart on Wed Jul 15 14:48:40 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tinymovr API's documentation!
+Welcome to Tinymovr documentation!
 ========================================

 .. toctree::